steqeq/0000/docs/tutorials/install/pytorch-install.md

    errors when running the unit tests.
    ```

-   This will first install some dependencies, such as a supported `[torchvision](https://pytorch.org/vision/stable/index.html)`
+   This will first install some dependencies, such as a supported [torchvision](https://pytorch.org/vision/stable/index.html)
-   version for PyTorch. `torchvision` is used in some PyTorch tests for loading
+   version for PyTorch.
+Torchvision is used in some PyTorch tests for loading
    models.
 Next, this will run all the unit tests.

    ```{note}